 An increase in pre and postsynaptic structures further explains how ashwagandha is able to repair neuronal damage done to the brain.
 By creating these brain cell components, ashwagandha is able to speed up the regeneration of damaged brain cells.

 What Are Some Other Benefits Of Ashwagandha?

 Ashwagandha is not only an excellent herb for improving the neuronal connections in your brain, but it comes with an entire host of other health benefits.
 One of the benefits of ashwagandha is that it is excellent for reducing blood pressure.

 Many studies have revealed that consuming ashwagandha leads to an increase in insulin secretion in the blood which therefore stabilizes blood glucose levels.
 More amazingly, in one particular study, ashwagandha was shown to rival effects that standard medication has on blood glucose levels of diabetic patients.

 Consuming ashwagandha is also proven to reduce stress by reducing cortisol levels in the blood.
 A study conducted at the Research and Development Center in India revealed that individuals who consumed ashwagandha had up to a 30% reduction in their cortisol levels within 60 days.

 Ashwagandha is a great herb with many therapeutic benefits.
 Ashwagandha can also be taken as part of a supplement or drink.
-NeuroActiv-6 is a natural base drink which includes ashwagandha as one of its brain-boosting ingredients.
-You can read more about it here.
+NeuroActiv6 is a natural base drink that includes ashwagandha as one of its brain-boosting ingredients.

 Boost Mental Energy & Focus